tomxbarnesx/git-interview-baseline/README.md

 7. We committed the first working version of our application with `git commit -m "First working version of application.rb"`.
 8. You deploy your application to production and people start using it (*also not reflected in the CLI commands above, but we did, and it too was awesome, great job*).

-With our application online and customers rolling in, we notice a bug and quickly add a fix in the form of a file, `first-bug-fix.rb` (*this is just an example*).
+Now, let's fast forward a week or two.
+Our application is online and customers rolling in.
+But we notice a bug and quickly add a fix in the form of a file, `first-bug-fix.rb`.
+Back to the command line:

 ```
 mission-critical-application $ touch first-bug-fix.rb